 The president is both head of state and chief of government, and is elected to a four-year term.
-A 2015 constitutional amendment allowed the possibility of presidential reelection, and Medina, of the Dominican Liberation Party (PLD), won a second term in 2016.
+A 2015 constitutional amendment allowed presidents to run for a second term; Danilo Medina, of the Dominican Liberation Party (PLD), won a second term in 2016.

-Observers from the Organization of American States (OAS) monitored the presidential and concurrent legislative elections, and deemed them credible.
-However, they called for major reforms to guarantee equal access to party financing, and noted “a high degree of unfairness in access to the media by the political parties in contention.”
-The mission also expressed concern about serious complications involving new electronic voting and vote-counting infrastructure; delays in tabulation resulted in the full final results not being made public until 13 days after the elections.
-Six people were killed in election-related violence the Central Election Board (JCE) head claimed had erupted out of frustration with delays created by demands for manual vote-counting.
+In 2016, observers from the Organization of American States (OAS) monitored the presidential and concurrent legislative elections, and deemed them credible.
+However, they called for major reforms to guarantee equal access to party financing and access to media by participating political parties.
+The OAS also expressed concern about serious complications involving new electronic voting and vote-counting infrastructure; delays in tabulation resulted in the full final results not being made public until 13 days after the elections.
+Six people were killed in election-related violence the Central Election Board (JCE) head claimed had erupted due to frustration with delays created by demands for manual vote-counting.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 3 / 4

-In the 2016 legislative elections, held concurrently with presidential elections, the ruling PLD captured 26 of the Senate’s 32 seats and 106 out of 190 seats of the Chamber of Deputies.
-The OAS observer mission, in its report on the presidential and legislative elections, deemed the polls credible, but called for major reforms to guarantee equal access to party financing and media coverage, questioned the efficacy of the new electronic voting and vote-counting infrastructure, and condemned the election-related violence.
+In the 2016 legislative elections, held concurrently with presidential election, the ruling PLD captured 26 Senate seats and 106 seats in the Chamber of Deputies.
+The OAS observer mission deemed the polls credible, but called for major reforms to guarantee equal access to party financing and media coverage, questioned the efficacy of the new electronic voting and vote-counting infrastructure, and condemned the election-related violence.

 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 3 / 4